Hammadh7/Human_follower_bot/README.md

-This bot detects hand movement by SONAR mrthod and follows it
+This bot detects hand movement by SONAR method and follows it